sebasmonia/tfsmacs/README.md

 seems to be much faster than calling the command each time, _except on the first call_.

+## TODO

+* Improve "history" command using tabulated list with "get" (specific version) and "compare" (via ediff)
+* The "changeset" command allows updating information, currently unsupported

 ## Special thanks

 Dino Chiesa ([GitHub profile](https://github.com/DinoChiesa)) wrote an integration layer between Emacs and TFS a few years ago.
-You can still find this version in EmacsWiki.
+You can still find his version in EmacsWiki.
 He was kind enough to give me permission to take his code as starting point for the current package.
 Without his initial package and generosity tfs.el as it is now wouldn't exist.